TRANSLATION/TRADUCCIÓN

 Translated by Laura Cesarco Eglin and Jesse Lee Kercheval.
 Night in the North is an autobiographical long poem that chronicles the author's experience growing up in Artigas, Uruguay, a linguistic and cultural borderland nestled between Brazil and Argentina.
 In a series of stark scenes, Severo revisits moments from his childhood—sketching a rare map of the subtle, yet violent, mechanisms that marginalize culturally specific communities.
 A luminous meditation on poverty and imaginative possibility.

-Available at Eulalia Books and Small Press Distribution
+Available at Eulalia Books

 Eulalia Books, 2020.